lucspt/create-python-starter/src/create_python_starter/templates/python/tests/README.md

 ## What to test

 Generally, anything we create should be tested.
-We strive to keep above 95% coverage and it is mandatory to keep above 85%.
+We strive to keep above 95% coverage and it is mandatory to keep at least 90%.

 ## Testing structure